sfc-gh-dwilczak/tutorials/docs/fivetran/sources/google_analytics/google_analytics.md

 Video is still in developemnt.

 ## Requirements
-1. You will need a Snowflake account which we can be setup as [trial](https://signup.snowflake.com/) if we don't have one today.
+1. You will need a Snowflake account which can be setup as [trial](https://signup.snowflake.com/) if we don't have one today.
 2. You will need to have a fivetran account or [sign up for a free trial](https://fivetran.com/signup).
 3. You have [Snowflake as a destination](https://sfc-gh-dwilczak.github.io/tutorials/fivetran/setup/setup/).
 4. You have a already working [Google Analytics](https://developers.google.com/analytics/) account.